yugr/debian_pkg_test/README.md

   or copy necessary files to pbuilder-shared/output folder); note that this hook will be called both for successful and failed build

-Example hooks are in `examples/` folder.
+Many example hooks are in `examples/` folder.

-TODO:
-* provide instructions for sanitizers

 # Finding targets